damianmuti/MSUXF/README.md

-MSUIF - Making Sense's UI Development Framework
+MSUXF - Making Sense's UX Development Framework
 ==============

 After downloading the framework you should choose Gulp or Grunt as a task runner.